mikewesthad/phaser-matter-collision-plugin/workspaces/plugin/README.md

   callback: eventData => {
     const { bodyB, gameObjectB } = eventData;
     console.log("Player touched something.");
-    // bodyB will be the matter body that the player touched
+    // bodyB will be the matter body that the player touched.
-    // gameObjectB will be the game object that owns bodyB, or undefined if there's no game object }
+    // gameObjectB will be the game object that owns bodyB, or undefined if there's no game object
+    // (e.g. the player hitting an invisible Matter body acting as a wall).
+  }
 });
 ```